solaranamnesis/ottohahn/full-text-english.md

 #### The Future of our Planet

-The fall of planetary fragments upon our Earth (for this is what the origin of the meteorites suggests) could cause a mechanical destruction, a violent death for our Earth to fear.
-If it happened to this planet or that planet from which the meteorites originate, that they were smashed, and probably not due to a force from the inside, but by an impetus from the outside: so we should be prepared for this fate on our Earth, at least it threatens us.
+The fall of planetary fragments upon our Earth (for this is what the existence of meteorites suggests) could cause a physical destruction, a violent death for Earth to fear.
+If it happened to this planet or that planet from which the meteorites originate, that it was pulverized, and probably not due to a force from the inside, but by an impetus from the outside: so we should be prepared for this fate on our Earth, at least it does threaten us.
 I will leave it to the astronomers to comfort themselves and their contemporaries.

 But we should also be prepared for the previously mentioned cessation of life on the surface, a less bloody but no less comforting end, namely the fate of gradual death, the termination of the coupling of insoluble compounds with the life force and the building materials: we have to worry that our atmosphere will continue to form insoluble compounds from the remaining building materials and the cycle will become weaker and slower, and finally - stopping.